theglennewman/gryaml/README.md

 # gryaml / Glen's Rust YAML (thing)
 A little project to learn Rust.
-Does YAML things.
+Does YAML things (badly).